thegetty/inventories-and-surveys/content/part-i/chapter-4.md

 ### Data Visualization and Discovery {#data-visualization-and-discovery}

-In addition to providing for data management, Arches features robust visualization and discovery tools.
+In addition to enabling data management, Arches features robust visualization and discovery tools.
 The most prominent means of visualization in Arches is its geospatial features, such as navigation via the map interface, search using map filters, and the inclusion of historic map layers and satellite imagery ([fig. 4.1](#fig-4-1)).

 {% figure 'fig-4-1' %}